-Please refer to Tobermore's detailed 'Permeable Paving Maintenance Guidelines' available
+Please refer to Tobermore's detailed 'Permeable Paving Maintenance Guidelines' available on our website: www.tobermore.co.uk

-FOR EASYCLEAN PRODUCTS

-Handling & Installation
+FOR EASYCLEAN PRODUCTS Handling & Installation

-During installation, the surface should be protected at all times from scratching and
+During installation, the surface should be protected at all times from scratching and abrasion

-Once the protective glue dot has been removed do not stack flags directly on top of each
+Once the protective glue dot has been removed do not stack flags directly on top of each other.
 Use a plate vibrator with a rubber mat.